jasongfleischer/jasongfleischer.github.io/_posts/2023-05-09-MLS-Sycuan-Letter.md

 - the new club dedicates a significant set of resources to build up a variety of community organizations
 - the new club offers a clear path for youth players to develop into professionals, especially people from underrepresented communities and those who are not rich enough to afford the American pay-to-play system.

-If I do not see evidence of these I pledge to continue to to direct the attention of the people I know towards the Loyal, including my 1500 undergraduate students per year.
+If I do not see evidence of these I pledge to continue to to direct the attention of the people I know away from a San Diego MLS club and instead towards the Loyal, including my 1500 undergraduate students per year.

 With great hope for the future of San Diego, its culture,  and its professional sports teams,